 - If you're venting about work, what you're posting needs to be work-related.
 You can't personally attack or ridicule co-workers or managers for things like their looks or the way they speak.

 - If you post content that damages the company, trivializes the services or products they offer, or exposes trade secrets or sensitive information, then you can lawfully be terminated.
 There is a difference between venting about work and tearing down the company image as a whole.

 - Even though an employer can't legally fire you for protected complaints about working conditions, they can fire you for posting inappropriate pictures or content that can damage the employer's reputation.
 Anything from lewd to discriminatory language can be grounds for termination.

 Social media has grown to be a part of our daily lives, but the legalities surrounding it are still relatively new.
-Winning a case comes down to having an experienced attorney who can identify the specific details that matter.
+Winning a case comes down to having an experienced attorney who can identify the specific details that matter when it comes to employee rights.
 Give yourself the best chance at winning by working with Barrett & Farahany.